Am I Eligible to Make a Claim?

 I’m not sure who was to blame.
 Can I still make a claim?

 The law is a complex subject, so don’t worry if you are not sure who was to blame for your accident.
 An experienced personal injury solicitor can assess the circumstances of your accident to determine if somebody else’s negligence was at fault.

 Can I still claim compensation if I was partly at fault for my accident?

 If you were partly at fault for the accident that caused your injuries, this is known as contributory negligence.
 You may still be entitled to make an injury claim, but any compensation awarded would be reduced to take into account the level of blame that can be attributed to your own actions.

 An example of contributory negligence is where a car driver is involved in an accident while not wearing a seatbelt.
 Although the accident was another person’s fault, the injuries sustained by the driver were exacerbated due to them not wearing a seatbelt.

 What evidence do I need to back up my claim?

 The type of evidence you can gather to back up your compensation claim will usually depend on the kind of accident you have had.
 Evidence to support your claim could include photographs, witness statements, police reports or correspondence with the third party at fault for the accident.

-Don’t worry if you feel there is not enough evidence to support your claim, as this is something that our solicitors will be able to assess for you.
-If our solicitors feel you may be eligible to make a personal injury claim, they will be able to investigate the accident in detail and help to gather evidence to create a strong case.
+Don’t worry if you feel there is not enough evidence to support your claim, as this is something that your solicitor will be able to assess for you.
+If they feel you may be eligible to make a personal injury claim, they will be able to investigate the accident in detail and help to gather evidence to create a strong case.